turalmsyv/bi-engineer-interview-task-project/README.md

 ## Task Description
 **Objective:** To develop a comprehensive dashboard that offers insights into the performance of sportsbook and casino operations.

-**Data Integration:** The sportsbook data will need to be joined with the casino data to maximize its value and provide meaningful insights.
+**Data Integration and Manipulation:** Firstly , all data will be clean using pandas library of Python , then will be extracted to MSSQL database for extensive analysis.
+The sportsbook data will need to be joined with the casino data to maximize its value and provide meaningful insights.
+BI Tool - Tableau

 **Timeline:** The task must be completed and returned within 5 working days of receipt.
 Feedback will be provided within the next 3 working days.